itsDMind/Pryzm-Network-Test/README.md

 install-wasmd
 ```

-After that commands `cosmwasm-check` and `wasmd` would be available.
+After those commands, `cosmwasm-check` and `wasmd` would be available.

 For exiting from virtual environment just run `exit`.